Preview 2019: Previewing and looking ahead to the Illinois Fighting Illini season with what you need to know.

 – The quarterback situation will be very, very interesting.
 Sophomore MJ Rivers was slightly ahead in the starting chase coming out of spring ball to replace AJ Bush … and then he entered the transfer portal.
 And why?

-The Illini landed dual-threat star recruit Isaiah Williams out of Missouri, and it’s a question of when the new guy has the job not if.
-But if Williams needs a little time, redshirt freshmen Coran Taylor and Matt Robinson will keep the battle going for the starting gig unless Michigan grad transfer Brandon Peters can take over.
+The Illini landed dual-threat star recruit Isaiah Williams out of Missouri, and it’s a question of when the new guy has the job, not if, even though Michigan grad transfer Brandon Peters was named the Week 1 starter.

 – It would’ve been really, really nice if Jeff Thomas was part of the fun.
 Miami’s leading receiver was all ready to transfer to Illinois, but Mark Richt quit, Manny Diaz got the job, and Thomas kept his talents on South Beach.
 The same goes for AD Miller, who was coming in from Oklahoma … until he wasn’t.

 6-1, 205-pound Ricky Smalling led the team with just 33 catches for 406 yards and five scores.
-He’s good, but the Illinois could’ve really, really used an infusion of top talents.
+He’s good, but the Illini could’ve really, really used an infusion of top talents.

 Big-time recruit Marquez Beason out of Texas might be that guy, and four of the top five wideouts are back along with USC transfer Trevon Sidney, but it’s going to take something special for this group to shine.
 Getting Georgia transfer tight end Luke Ford is a big help … for next year.
 The NCAA ruled him ineligible for this season.